EricS0110/custom-collections-desktop-app/docs/python_setup.md

-# Getting Started with Python 3.12
+# Getting Set Up with Python

-This is where Python 3.12 setup details are kept for local execution of the code
+This section will walk you through setting up a Python environment from scratch.
+If you already have Python installed and a virtual environment set up that this application can use, you can skip this section!

+## Set Up Python Using `setup.bat`